Madghostek/Multimupen/README.md

 # Known bugs
 -DeSyNcS

--Sometimes you can't savestate, but restarting everything seems to fix this
+-Sometimes you can't savestate, ~~but restarting everything seems to fix this~~ the problem lies in how mupen checks for hotkeys, if you have savestate defined as multiple key combination, like a default Shift+F#, you must hold shift long enough so every mupen gets to see the shift.
+I hope its possible to fix it.

 # Compiling
 I've provided a Code Blocks project file because that's what I use to code (I think VS should be able to import it?
 If no then I will make a .sln later).
 There are 3 build targets: - "Release"/"Debug" for main .exe (debug shows a cmd window with debug output) and "Receiver" for compiling the .dll.